These 15 Countries Are Not Friendly to Gender Equality

 For the past 50 years, the country has never had a female head of state.

 The country has no non-discriminatory laws in employing and does not mandate equal remuneration.

 Women in the country began elections in 1974.
-Almost no woman working in ministerial office today.
+Almost no woman working in a ministerial office today.

 Almost no women are in parliament or ministerial posts in this country.